We explain how UK expats can ensure they are paying the correct UK taxes and maximise the opportunities available to them as UK expats living abroad.

 Any exposure to the UK tax system as a resident needs to be planned very carefully, particularly where substantial assets and shareholdings are concerned.

-You must also ensure that your arrival is disclosed and documented properly and that proper tax planning is taken so that liabilities are minimised once you return.
+You must also ensure that your arrival is disclosed and documented properly and that proper tax planning is taken so that liabilities are minimized once you return.
 With a little forward planning, this is usually possible.